 - the number of users with poor experience impacted by CPU Spikes and High memory usage.

 For more information, see the Overloaded Machines section in the User Experience Factors drilldown article.

 - Clicking the number of overloaded users leads to the Users self-service view filtered to show users whose sessions are affected by the overloaded resources.

 - Clicking the number of overloaded machines leads to the Machines self-service view filtered to show the chosen set of overloaded machines - based on classification, or based on the overloaded resource, CPU, or machine.

 The Machines self-service view is enhanced with the Overloaded Machines and Overloaded CPU/Memory facets to help filter machines with overloaded resources.
 For more information, see Overloaded Machines in the Self-Service Search for Performance article.

 A session breakup panel based on protocol is added to the User Experience dashboard.
 The breakup brings clarity into the total number of sessions launched on the Site versus the number of sessions analyzed in Performance Analytics.

-The panel displays for the selected duration,
+The panel displays the following for the selected duration:

 - the total number of unique users in the selected Sites,